 Term Vs. Whole: Which is Right for You?

 When you’re choosing between the two options, there are several different questions that you can ask yourself to guide your decision making.
-There are some important categories that you should look at to ensure that your family has the protection that they need.
+Let’s review some of the factors you need to look at.

 These are only a few of the different expenses that you will need to add up before you purchase life insurance coverage and factors that you will need to determine.
 If you are confused by any of these categories, please give us a call.
 Not considering every factor could leave your family with inadequate coverage if something were to happen to you.